Fabian Bruskewitz

 Fabian Wendelin Bruskewitz (born September 6, 1935) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Lincoln in Nebraska, from 1992 to 2012.

-A 2021 report by the Nebraska Attorney General cited several instances in which Bruskewitz failed to investigate claims of sexual abuse by priests in the diocese.

 Biography

 Early life

-Fabian Bruskewitz was born on September 6, 1935, in Milwaukee, Wisconsin.
+Fabian Wendelin Bruskewitz was born on September 6, 1935, in Milwaukee, Wisconsin.
 He attended a local parochial school before studying at St. Lawrence Seminary High School in Mount Calvary, Wisconsin and at St. Francis Seminary in St. Francis, Wisconsin.
 He went to Rome to reside at the Pontifical North American College while studying at the Pontifical Gregorian University.

 Priesthood

 Bruskewitz was ordained to the priesthood for the Archdiocese of Milwaukee by Cardinal Luigi Traglia on July 17, 1960, at the Basilica dei Santi Apostoli in Rome.
-Upon his return to the United States, the archdiocese assigned Bruskewitz as an assistant pastor in parishes near Milwaukee.He briefly taught at St. Francis Seminary.
+Upon his return to the United States, the archdiocese assigned Bruskewitz as an assistant pastor in parishes near Milwaukee.
+He briefly taught at St. Francis Seminary.

 During the mid-1950s, Bruskewitz returned to Rome for an assignment in the Congregation for Catholic Education in the Roman Curia, where he worked for eleven years.
-He received a Doctor of Dogmatic Theology degree from the Gregorian in 1969.He was raised by the Vatican to the rank of chaplain of his holiness in 1976, becoming an honorary prelate in 1980.
+He received a Doctor of Dogmatic Theology degree from the Gregorian in 1969.
+He was raised by the Vatican to the rank of chaplain of his holiness in 1976, becoming an honorary prelate in 1980.
 That same year, Bruskewitz returned to Wisconsin became pastor of St. Bernard Parish in Wauwatosa.